Kartofi/korki/README.md

-Korki is a small and simple emoji that has almost all emoji
+Korki is a small and simple emoji picker that has almost all emojis.

 <img src="images/pic.png">